 Strategic Website Plan

-DesignHammer drafted a strategic website plan compiling the findings of each component of the website assessment project and delivering a high-level series of data-driven recommendations for the upcoming Railinc website redesign.
+DesignHammer drafted a strategic website plan that compiled the findings of each component of the website assessment project and delivered a high-level series of data-driven recommendations for the upcoming Railinc website redesign.

 After close collaboration with the Railinc team, DesignHammer recommended that Railinc create two separate websites to effectively reach the distinct Industry and Commercial audiences without diluting the message to either audience.
 This approach would allow for Railinc to target the specific messaging required to successfully deliver the value proposition to each audience.
 DesignHammer also recommended specific website content based upon user input and strategic direction rather than “what was on the old website.”
 As card sorting data revealed the confusing nature of the information architecture on the existing site, DesignHammer proposed a simplified architecture structure to make content easily discoverable and intuitive on the new website.
 Finally, quantifiable success metrics were identified in order to measure the success of the two new websites in comparison to the ineffective existing website.